maartensap/maartensap.github.io/racial-bias-hatespeech/README.md

 ## Mturk re-annotations with no/dialect/race priming:

-[`sap2019risk_mTurkExperiment.csv`](sap2019risk_mTurkExperiment.csv) contains the annotations from our pilot study, with the following columns:
+Collected with this [MTurk template](racialBias-dialectPriming.html),  [`sap2019risk_mTurkExperiment.csv`](sap2019risk_mTurkExperiment.csv) contains the annotations from our pilot study, with the following columns:

 - annotator demographic information: annotatorAge, annotatorGender, annotatorMinority, annotatorPolitics, annotatorRace
   - since they had to enter it every time, they might not have entered the exact same data every time -- I recommend taking the most frequent value